-My recent research focuses on technologies for building personal and home automation and assistive devices and services.
-Some of them are primarily devices of convenience designed to enhance the quality of life and self-reliance of their users, including elderly individuals as well as people who are chronically ill or functionally limited.
+When I first joined Institute of Information Science, my research focused on technologies for building user-centric automation and assistive devices and systems.
+Some of the user-centric automation devices are designed to enhance the quality of life and self-reliance of their users, including elderly individuals as well as people who are chronically ill or functionally limited.
 Other devices can also serve as point-of-care and automation tools for use at home and in care-providing institutions.
 Examples include smart medication dispensers and administration tools, autonomous home appliances and robotic helpers.
 These devices are human-centric, meaning that they are used at their users’ discretion, often for the purpose of complementing and compensating users’ skills and weaknesses.
-Such a device must be aff ordable, easy to use.
-It should be easily confi gured to work with a variety of sensors and rely on different support infrastructures.
+Such a device or system should be easily configured to work with a variety of sensors and rely on different support infrastructures.
 It should be customizable according to its user’s preferences and able to adapt to changes in user’s needs, mindset and skills.
-A major thrust of our research has been directed towards system architecture, components, platforms and tools for building such devices and services at low-cost, including the development of an embedded workflow framework and a simulation environment.
-Recent results of this work and links to open source software projects can be found at SISARL homepage http://sisarl.org.
+A major thrust of our research has been directed towards system architecture, components, platforms and tools for building such devices and systems at low-cost, including the development of an embedded workflow framework and a simulation environment.
+Results of this work and links to open source software projects can be found at SISARL homepage http://sisarl.iis.sinica.edu.tw.